Organic textiles

 In the European Union, Regulation (EU) 1007/2011 on fibre names and related labelling and marking of the fibre composition of textile product regulates the way textiles placed on the European market are designed and labelled.
 Its main provisions are the obligation to state, among others, the full fibre composition of a product, and minimum technical requirements for applications for a new fibre name.
 This regulation covers all products containing at least 80% textile fibres, including raw, semi-worked, worked, semi-manufactured, semi-made, and made-up products.
 The EU Strategy for sustainable textiles foresees to reopen this regulation.

-The Regulation (EU) 2018/848 on organic production and labelling of organic products establishing a new regulatory framework for organic production explicitly covers cotton and wool (art.
+The Regulation (EU) 2018/848 on organic production and labelling of organic products establishes a new regulatory framework for organic production that also explicitly covers products such as cotton, wool, and silk worms that were not addressed in previous regulations (art.
 2).

 Ongoing processes